netpump

 netpump client

-In this mode, the client connects to the server indirectly, via a web browser running on another device.
-Nothing needs to be installed on the device, and only a browser with websocket support is required.
+The client connects to the server indirectly through a web browser running on a phone or other device.
+The phone does not need to be jailbroken, nothing needs to be installed, and only a browser with websocket support is required.
+Unlike other methods, such as setting the IP datagram TTL to 65 or using a VPN, netpump works reliably and is undetectable, since all traffic is tunneled through websockets.
 The browser opens pairs of websocket connections that are spliced together.
 One connects to the local netpump client and the other to a remote netpump server.

 1. Enable hotspot on your phone or tablet and connect your machine to it.